pallad-lang/pallad/README.md

 **Pallad** is a high-level hybrid programming language inspired by scientific clarity and elemental precision.
 It blends the simplicity of scripting languages with powerful control and advanced features.

 > [!Important]
 > Pallad is currently in the design and concept stage with very first implementation.
-See the License and Markdown files for more information.
+See the License and [Project Status](#project-status) section below for more information.

 ## Introduction

 ### Design
-Pallad is designed to be a principled and versatile language that makes programming easier while remaining scientifically grounded.
-With the rise of AI-assisted coding, Pallad aims to simplify code generation, review, and modification.
-It is highly adaptable, capable of compiling into multiple languages, and allows for easy implementation of custom features.
+Pallad is a principled, versatile language that simplifies programming while staying scientifically grounded.
+With AI-assisted coding on the rise, Pallad streamlines code generation, review, and modification.
+It’s highly adaptable, able to compile into multiple languages, and supports easy integration of custom features.

 ### Philosophy
 Pallad follows the philosophy of **clarity and control**.
 Everything is simple by default, but when you switch to manual mode, full control is entirely yours.
 This makes Pallad suitable both for learning programming and for building complex systems.

-### Comparison
-Pallad learns from other languages to improve itself, while maintaining a unified environment where all features are consistent and aligned with its core vision.
-As a high-level language, it offers simple syntax and manages many operations by default.

-## Name
+### Name
 The name **Pallad** is derived from the element *Palladium* (symbol **Pd**, atomic number 46).
 It reflects the vision of a language that is **elemental, precise, and globally resonant**—a foundation as strong and valuable as the metal itself.
 You may see Pd instead of Pallad in this repo, docs, etc.

-## Inspiration
+### Inspiration
-Pallad is inspired by Python, GDScript, C++, Java, and others.
+Pallad is inspired by Python, GDScript, C++, Java, JavaScript, and others.
 It attempts to overcome their limitations by combining their strengths.
 At the same time, it remains a standalone language with unique features and structures rarely seen elsewhere, most of which focus on enhanced code control—a major advantage for a scripting language.

+### Comparison
+Pallad learns from other languages to improve itself, while maintaining a unified environment where all features are consistent and aligned with its core vision.
+As a high-level language, it offers simple syntax and manages many operations by default.

 ## Features